 Unfortunately, statutes and cases can be difficult to read and understand — but try.
 Some lawyers probably should improve the clarity and simplicity of their writing.
 A judge’s decision in a case creates law (case law, common law) but remember that every case is unique.

 Of course, this is just an outline, not an article, and it is not legal advice nor tailored to your circumstances.
 I have written short articles on more discreet areas of law, and you can find them on Medium or my website.

-Again. these concepts are explained well (and in full sentences) in Chapter 5, “Fundamental Principles of Criminal and Civil Law” in my book, “Cybercrime Investigations: A Comprehensive Resource for Everyone”.
+These concepts are explained in more detail and in full sentences) in Chapter 5, “Fundamental Principles of Criminal and Civil Law” in my book, “Cybercrime Investigations: A Comprehensive Resource for Everyone”.

-A version of this article is also available at: https://johnbandler.com/introduction-to-law-outline/
+A version of this article (with better formatting and perhaps updated more frequently) is also available at: https://johnbandler.com/introduction-to-law-outline/